nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## JS stdlib changes
-- Added `jsbigints` module, arbitrary precision integers for JS target.
+- Added `std/jsbigints` module, arbitrary precision integers for JS target.
 - Added setCurrentException for JS backend.
 - `writeStackTrace` is available in JS backend now.
 - Added `then`, `catch` to `asyncjs` for promise pipelining, for now hidden behind `-d:nimExperimentalAsyncjsThen`.